Abhaycl/RoboND-DeepLearning-1P4/README.md

 #### Decoder Block

 Finally the decoder block upsamples the output from the 1x1 convolution back to the original input format, through the use of a series of transpose convolution layers.
+Each decoder layer is able to reconstruct a little bit more spatial resolution from the layer before it.
+The final decoder layer will output a layer the same size as the original model input image, which will be used for guiding the quad.

 This is what the code for the decoder block looks like: